lauren-homan/logistic_growth/README.md

   geom_point()+
   scale_y_continuous(trans='log10')
 ```
-#We are then plotting the model to see how well it fits our raw data.
+We can then plot our logistic model against the raw data to determine how closely our estimates represent the dataset.